YuxiaWu/SimpleDyG/README.md

 ## Benchmark Datasets and Preprocessing

+# raw data

-- UCI and  ML-10M: the raw-data is the same with  https://github.com/aravindsankar28/DySAT
+- UCI and  ML-10M: the raw data is the same with  https://github.com/aravindsankar28/DySAT

-- Hepth: The dataset can be download from the kddcup:  https://www.cs.cornell.edu/projects/kddcup/datasets.html
+- Hepth: The dataset can be downloaded from the KDD cup:  https://www.cs.cornell.edu/projects/kddcup/datasets.html

-- MMConv: we provide the raw data is downloaded from https://github.com/liziliao/MMConv.
+- MMConv: we provide the raw data downloaded from https://github.com/liziliao/MMConv.
 It is a text-based multi-turn dialog dataset.
 We preprocess the data by representing the dialog as a graph for each turn based on the annotated attributes.
 We provide the preprocessed data in "all/data/dialog"

+Let's do preprocessing!

-All the datasets and preprocessing code is in folder "/all_data".
+All the datasets and preprocessing code are in folder "/all_data".
 For each dataset, run:

 `python preprocess.py `

-Transfer the preprocessed data into sequences for Transformer model:
+Transfer the preprocessed data into sequences for the Transformer model:

 `bash csv2res.sh`

-The final data is saved in:  ./resources. including the train/val/test data.
+The final data is saved in  ./resources. including the train/val/test data.

-We provide the final processed data of UCI for runing our model.
+We provide the final processed data of UCI for running our model.

 ## Train the model